TypeCellOS/BlockNote/packages/website/docs/docs/block-types.md

 # Block Types & Properties

+A block's type affects how it looks and behaves in the editor.
+Each type also comes with its own set of properties, which further affect the block's appearance and behaviour.

+## Built-In Block Types

-BlockNote includes a number of built-in block types, each with their own set of type-specific properties.
+BlockNote includes a number of built-in block types, each with their own set of properties.
 You can see how they look, both in the editor, and in code using `Block` objects:

 ### Paragraph